 It was refreshing having people of different ages, backgrounds, and points of view to talk with as we went around India.
 I enjoyed watching how different people reacted to different situations and how, even though we were traveling together, they could experience things so differently.
 Everyone had their favorites, but everywhere added to the experience.

 Traveling with a group does limit you in some ways, but that is the price you pay for convenience.
-I found it nice being able to ask “Sat” specifics about the history of places we visited, get his opinion on different matters about his country.
+I found it nice being able to ask “Sat” specifics about the history of the places we visited, get his opinion on different matters about his country.
 It is convenient to have a safe place to leave your bag.
 It is nice not having to worry about transportation or a reliable place for meals.
 The tradeoff is that your schedule is fairly set and that makes it difficult to linger in places you love.
 You just had to accept that and plan to fall in love again at the next stop.

 There were very few aspects of the trip that I would call physically challenging.
 At times we did travel relatively long distances, but we were always either on a comfortable coach, train or airplane.
 The stops were well planned, and although sometimes they were in fairly touristy spots, this was to be expected taking parking and group size into consideration.
 I missed visiting the tiny “mom and pop” restaurants that I usually seek out, but there was enough free time to find some of these places to get my fill.